Seanforfun/ItcastLearningSmallDemos/README.md

 #3 Use Proxy and annotation to realize privilege control to a tiny book store.(2017-11-9)

 #4 Use Struts2 to realize a simple login function.(2017-11-22)

+#5 Use Struts2 to practice input validation and interceptor practice.(2017-11-27)